Catherine Stenbock: Reign of Eric XIV

 Catherine was given an important role in connection to the infamous Sture Murders.
 In the spring of 1567, the King had several noblemen imprisoned and taken to Uppsala, accused of treason.
 Among them were brother of Catherine, Abraham Gustafsson Stenbock; the spouse of her aunt Martha Leijonhufvud, Svante Sture; and her two cousins, Nils Svantesson Sture and Erik Svantesson Sture, and her uncle Sten Eriksson Leijonhufvud.
 On 24 May, the King had a fit of insanity and killed Nils Svantesson Sture, after which he had her other relatives, with the exception of Sten Eriksson Leijonhufvud, as well as another nobleman, killed.
 After this, the King left Uppsala.
 He was found some days later outside the city in a severe state, and taken to the capital, where he was left in the care of Karin Månsdotter.
 Catherine arrived to Uppsala the day of the murders.
 She was contacted by a delegation from the King headed by her uncle Sten Leijonhufvud and Hogenskild Bielke, recently also kept prisoners by the King, and asked to act as mediator between the King and the relatives of the murder victims.
 They escorted her to the capital, where she was given an audience with the King.
-This was to be the first audience with the King since the murders, and the royal court awaited her arrival, as no one had dared to come in the Kings presence since the Sture murders.
+This was to be the first audience with the King since the murders, and the royal court awaited her arrival, as no one had dared to come in the King's presence since the Sture murders.
 When she entered the audience room, the King reportedly fell down on his knees before her and asked forgiveness for the murders.
 He gave her a written document giving her the authority to negotiate the settlement with the relatives of the murder victims, among them her aunt Martha Leijonhufvud.
 Through Catherine, Martha Leijonhufvud put forward her demands of a letter of protection against further persecution of the King; an official statement of the innocence of the murder victims; economic compensation and the arrest of the people truly responsible for the behavior of the monarch, which was regarded to be his adviser Jöran Persson.
 The King accepted all terms of the settlement, though he soon reinstated Persson.